 - Take digestive aids (in a natural form) if needed to improve digestion.

 - Avoid cortisone.
-This drug elevates blood sugar.
+This drug raises blood sugar.

-- Manage medications Limit medications you don't really need.
-Work closely with your doctor and don't change insulin or diabetes-related
+- Limit medications you don't really need, working closely with your doctor.

 However, only 6% of diabetics lose their vision.
 Blindness is largely preventable if patient and the medical team work together diligently.
 Prevention relies upon the proper use of medications, daily blood sugar testing, correct lifestyle habits, diet and supplementation.